GovTechSG/TechBiz-Documentation/create-techbiz-system.md

 # Create TechBiz system

-Subscription admins can create a TechBiz system using a TechBiz account.
+This sections guides how subscription admins can create a TechBiz system using a TechBiz account.

+## Audience

+- Subscription admins of a TechBiz account.

 **To create TechBiz system**